 - a.
-To define the development of critical thinking and so enhance the learning and development experience of all staff and students. - b.
-To foster the development of skills necessary for critical and creative thinking, proactive response and self-directed learning. - c.
-To show students means to evaluate complicated real-life issues and determine actions to address them.
+To define the development of critical thinking and so enhance the learning and development experience of all staff and students. - To foster the development of skills necessary for critical and creative thinking, b. proactive response and self-directed learning. - To show students means to evaluate complicated real-life issues and determine с. actions to address them.

-6. To accommodate students for successful career placement through the provision of professional and business networking.
+To accommodate students for successful career placement through the provision 6. of professional and business networking.

+- To help students to choose the appropriate career suitable to their possible future a. iobs. - To provide field experience through practicum. b. - To develop the University research capabilities within the context of applied 7. learning, and provide a dynamic learning environment for students, staff and faculty to induce teaching/learning by means of research and scholarship to serve the profession and community at best.
+Objectives:

+a.
+To enable students to develop professional skills for conducting research studies.

+- To provide research facilities for conducting and promoting research studies. b. - 8.
+To retain faculty with diverse experiences and qualified educators with industrycurrent expertise.

 - a.
-To help students to choose the appropriate career suitable to their possible future jobs. - b.
-To provide field experience through practicum. - 7.
-To develop the University research capabilities within the context of applied learning, and provide a dynamic learning environment for students, staff and faculty to induce teaching/learning by means of research and scholarship to serve the profession and community at best.

-- a.
-To enable students to develop professional skills for conducting research studies. - To provide research facilities for conducting and promoting research studies. b.

-8. To retain faculty with diverse experiences and qualified educators with industrycurrent expertise.

-- To encourage faculty for continuous self-development to improve teaching, a. promote continuing faculty development that enhances teaching, interaction and contribution. - To hire and develop highly gualified/specialized and enthusiastic faculty and staff b. and to encourage integrity, honesty and ethical behavior amongst all stakeholders. - To cultivate critical thinking to enhance learning and the development of the C. experience of students, staff and faculty. - To plan for training, continuing education and lifelong learning opportunities for 9. students, staff and faculty as integral part of the university's activities.

-- To ensure that students always have the expertise and skills required to a. successfully complete their degrees, through systematic academic planning, targeted training and continuing education. - To provide programs and opportunities to meet the needs of the staff and faculty b. for continuing development as essential activities in the university.
+To encourage faculty for continuous self-development to improve teaching, promote continuing faculty development that enhances teaching, interaction and contribution. - b.
+To hire and develop highly qualified/specialized and enthusiastic faculty and staff and to encourage integrity, honesty and ethical behavior amongst all stakeholders. - c.
+To cultivate critical thinking to enhance learning and the development of the experience of students, staff and faculty. - 9.
+To plan for training, continuing education and lifelong learning opportunities for students, staff and faculty as integral part of the university's activities.
+Objectives: - a.
+To ensure that students always have the expertise and skills required to successfully complete their degrees, through systematic academic planning, targeted training and continuing education. - b.
+To provide programs and opportunities to meet the needs of the staff and faculty for continuing development as essential activities in the university.